boltops-tools/terraspace/lib/terraspace/cli/help/all/up.md

     Time took: 25s

 Terraspace provides a reduced-noise summary of the runs.
 The full logs are also written for further inspection and debugging.
 The [terraspace log](https://terraspace.cloud/reference/terraspace-log/) command is useful for viewing the logs.

+## Using Plans

+Using plan output path.
+You can specify an output path for the plan that contains pattern for expansion.
+Example:

+    $ terraspace all plan --out ":MOD_NAME.plan"

+You can then use this later in terraspace up:

+    $ terraspace all up --plan ":MOD_NAME.plan"